-Once you have reserved for your Online Orientation Experience, you will be directed to our Blackboard platform that will have details on how you will meet with your advisor.
+Once you have reserved for Welcome Trojans, you will be directed to our Blackboard platform that will have details on how you will meet with your advisor.
 All advisement appointments will take place prior to your registration date.
 Check your department folder in Blackboard for details.

 What placement exams do I need to take?